You are using an outdated browser. Please upgrade your browser to improve your experience.

 Applications for Video Analytics are changing all the time.
 The most common applications are for perimeter protection, object & vehicle tracking and people detection.
 However, they can also be used to enhance visitor and customer experiences by detecting actions and displaying information or promotional messages.

 AlertSystems offers Video Analytics from the industry’s leading suppliers including the Intelli Predator from 360 Vision Technology and solutions from Video IQ, March Networks and Avigilon.

 For the latest developments on video, analytics be sure to take a look at the new Unusual Motion Detection and Avigilon Appearance Search

 Ease of installation and ongoing accuracy – Point-and-shoot system setup.
 Self-learning video analytics works out of the box with no manual calibration required.

 Self-learning analytics lower false alarm rates – Analytics continuously adjust to increase detection and confidence levels.

-Pattern-based object classification and tracking technology – Object classification and tracking using pattern-based analytics algorithms are tuned to recognise people and vehicles, while ignoring nuisance motion.
+Pattern-based object classification and tracking technology – Object classification and tracking using pattern-based analytics algorithms are tuned to recognise people and vehicles while ignoring nuisance motion.

-Cost effective – No Addition servers requried.
+Cost effective – No Addition servers required.